Can you use Jira for Waterall?

 The names and the number of phases vary across the projects and industries.
-In software development lifecycle (SDLC) specifically, we can identify the following phases:
+In the software development lifecycle (SDLC) specifically, we can identify the following phases:

 Phase 1: Requirements

 During the first phase of any Waterfall project, you analyze business needs and collect customer requirements which you will also need to document.
 The project documentation typically describes each phase of the project, including the costs, risks, dependencies, success metrics, and timelines for completion.
-The Requirements phase is critical to project success because it serves as the basis for completion.
+The Requirements phase is critical to project success because it is the basis for completion.

 Phase 2: Planning and Design